Anna Wilson (madam): Legacy

 Following Anna's death, on each Memorial Day, a wreath was laid on Wilson's grave by Mrs. Thomas L. Kimball because of Anna's generosity over the years toward the Creche Home for Children.
 Mrs. Kimball's son, Thomas Rogers Kimball, continued the tradition after her death.
 Thomas was a prominent architect whose buildings include St. Cecilia's Cathedral, the old Public Library, and the Burlington Station.
 After his death in 1934, the tradition stopped; however, over the years there have been many reports of flowers left on Memorial Day.

 The Prospect Hill Preservation Society celebrates an annual Memorial Day event.
 In 1997 they honoured Wilson.
 The Durham Western Heritage Museum also offers tours related to the story of Anna Wilson, along with other notorious characters from the "Gritty City".

 A neighborhood bar & restaurant, named "Wilson & Washburn" in an historic building at 1407 Harney, was opened in 2013.
 The business is named after Anna Wilson and her former employee, Josie Washburn.

+A speakeasy type of bar called Anna's Place located in Hotel Indigo is named after her.